|

 literature from 1891 proudly states:

-In 1897 Singers, not to be outdone, produced a unique model to mark Victoria’s Diamond Jubilee.
+In 1897 Singers, not to be outdone, Singers produced a unique model to mark Victoria’s Diamond Jubilee.
 She had reigned for 60 years and was still going strong.
 The Queen Victoria Diamond Jubilee Singer was made in limited numbers, maybe even as low as 100.

 |